 • Cardiac anesthesiologists

 Our team focuses on patient-centered care when considering medicines, therapy, or catheter-based or minimally invasive surgery.
-For appointments or additional information, call 859-323-0295.

 UK Albert B. Chandler Hospital - Pavilion GGill Heart & Vascular Institute800 Rose St.

 Frankfort KY 40601Fax 859-257-8699Thursday: 8:00 am-3:00 pm This clinic takes place on the first Thursday of every month.